 Instructors need to be mindful of the supplies that students will have available at home.
 Some websites that are geared toward home learning, offering simple instructions that often make use of household staples like cardboard or rubber bands, are: Design Squad, Instructables, and iMake at Home.
 Students who have a paucity of tangible materials can also make virtual designs using free online tools such as Tinkercad or Google Drawing.

 But there are other ways that the culmination of a unit can be celebrated if such events are impossible.
-Students can set up their own virtual museums or art exhibits using tools like CoSpaces or this Slides Template from David Lee.
+Students can set up their own virtual museums or art exhibits using tools like CoSpaces.
 They can present online in the fun debate style of the podcast Smash Boom Best, and engage an audience by allowing them to vote through social media.
 Invite experts and special guests chosen by the students to watch and comment on a video stream of their presentations.
 Or, they can become young entrepreneurs by setting up their own online business websites.